oSoWoSo/disroot-howto/pages/10.DisHub/01.Basics/docs.en.md

 … (or even better) and know where are the most important tools and features, what are they for and what the possibilities of each one of them.
 And that would be just the beginning.

 Let’s start by knowing the spaces our new home first.
 Later you could decorated whatever you want.

 For the purpose of this tutorial we will name the parts, or blocks, of the User Interface (UI) in order to identify them later.

 ![basics_UI](en/Basics_UI.png)</br>

-**NOTE: On the mobile version, the sidebars are hidden.**
-If you want to show the left sidebar you have to click on the arrow icon</br>
+**NOTE: On the mobile version, the sidebars are hidden.** If you want to show the left sidebar you have to click on the arrow icon.</br>

 ![MobileLeftBar](en/MobileLeftBar.gif)</br>

 The right bar is limited to activity notifications only.
-If you want to see the notifications click on the exclamation point icon.</br>
+If you want to see the notifications, click on the exclamation point icon.</br>

 ![MobileLeftBar](en/MobilerightBar.gif)</br>

 01. **Navigation bar**: From here you access to your personal settings, the menu, the network and public streams, apps, the directory, wikis, the chat, etc. It is very customizable, and it functions like a shortcut and launch applications bar.